JoelKThomas/iCode/Java/src/com/iLearn/Core Java Basics.md

 * What is serialization vs deserialization

 > convert the object into stream- serialization
+>
-> convert the stream to object deserialization
+> convert the stream to object-  deserialization

 * What are Marker Interface